-Jazz Society (LVJS) has continued the evolution of jazz with an ambitious project called Jazz Month.
-The first week kicked off a month long celebration of jazz in the parks, at Las Vegas City Hall Plaza, in the colleges, at restaurants and clubs all over the area and nearby Nellis Air Force Base.
+Jazz Society (LVJS) has conan ambitious project called Jazz Month.
+The first week kicked off in the parks, at Las Vegas City Hall Plaza, in the colleges, at restaurants and clubs all over the area and nearby Nellis Air Force Base.
 The entire community was involved in the warmly received celebration of jazz.
 LVJS received a proclamation from Mayor Bill Briare declaring jazz a "valuable contribution" to the community.
-The Federation of Musicians wholeheartedly endorsed and handsomely funded the event from the Musicians Performance Trust Fund, Local 369.
+The Federation of Musicians wholeheartedly endorsed and handsomely funded the city's concert series. the event from the Musicians Performance Trust Fund, Local 369.
 Musicians for the various concerts were provided by Las Vegas Jazz Society.
 The event started two years ago.
 It is now an established annual hap-